-You may be able to save money by shopping with a competitive supplier!
-Although Pepco does not endorse any individual suppliers, or visit customers door to door to promote electric shopping, we are committed to helping every customer understand how they can shop and potentially save money by choosing the right energy supplier for their needs and circumstances.
+You may be able to save money by shopping with a competitive supplier.
+Although Pepco does not endorse any individual suppliers, or solicit door to door to promote electric shopping, we are committed to helping every customer understand how they can shop and potentially save money by choosing the right energy supplier for their needs and circumstances.

 The restructuring of the electric utility industry allows you to select the certified or licensed electricity provider that best fits your needs.
 If you don't choose a different provider, we buy electricity for you and charge you according to rates approved by your Public Service Commission.
 This is called the "Standard Offer Service" (SOS) program and is administered under rules established by the Commission.

 The Commission has designated Pepco to purchase electricity for you through power supply contracts in an annual competitive auction that provides customers with generation rates that are reflective of market conditions while at the same time providing protection against extreme conditions.

 No matter whom a customer may choose as their electric service provider, as the distribution company, we will continue to deliver electricity to all customers through our network of electric power lines.
 We will also continue to maintain the electric system and restore service in the event of any disruption due to weather related events, as well as emergency and routine service calls.

 The “Supply Charges” section in your electricity bill is broken down to indicate charges for:

 If you choose a provider other than Pepco, you will pay that provider’s price for electric supply instead of our electric price.
 Any additional monthly savings that you achieve by "shopping" will depend on the rate charged by the supplier(s) that you choose.
 The prices charged by suppliers could be higher or lower than the prices that Pepco charges for the same services.